 - 1. Hold a minimum of seven days after the assessment roll is open for examination under sec.
 70.45, Wis.
 Stats. (sec.
 70.47(1), Wis.
 Stats.) - 2.
 Select a chairperson and vice-chairperson - 3.
-Verify at least one member met the training requirements under state law (sec.
+Verify at least one member met the mandatory training requirements under state law (sec.
 70.46(4), Wis.
-Stats.).
-See the BOR Training web page.
-Note: Effective 2022, at least one BOR member must complete BOR training each year under sec.
-70.46(4), Wis.
-Stats. - 4.
+Stats.) - 4.
 Verify the municipality or county has an ordinance for the confidentiality of income and expense information provided to the assessor under state law.
-No person can appeal to the BOR if the value was made by the assessor using the income method unless no later than seven days before the first meeting, the person supplies to the assessor all information about income and expenses.
+No person can appeal to the BOR if the value was made by assessor using the income method unless no later than seven days before the first meeting, the person supplies to the assessor all information about income and expenses.
 Information provided under this statute is not subject to right of inspection and copying unless a court determines before the first meeting of the BOR that information is inaccurate (sec.
 70.47(7)(af), Wis.
 Stats.). - 5.
 Receive the assessment roll and sworn statements from the clerk - 6.
 Examine the roll, correct description or calculation errors, add omitted property, and eliminate double assessed property - 7.
 Certify all corrections of error under state law (sec.
 70.43, Wis.
 Stats.) - 8.
-Verify with the assessor that Open Book changes are included in the assessment roll - 9.
+Verify with the assessor that open book changes are included in the assessment roll - 9.
 Be in session for at least two hours - 10.
 Allow taxpayers to examine assessment data - 11.
 Schedule hearings for written objections - 12.
-During the first two hours, review and grant as appropriate: - Waivers of the required 48-hour notice of intent to file an objection when there is good cause - Requests for waiver of the BOR hearing allowing the property owner an appeal directly to circuit court - Requests to testify by telephone or submit sworn written statement

-- 13. Hear written objections if notice was given by the BOR to the property owner and assessor at least 48 hours earlier, or if both waive the 48-hour notice requirement - 14.
+During the first two hours, grant: - Waivers of the required 48-hour notice of intent to file an objection when there is good cause - Requests for waiver of the BOR hearing allowing the property owner an appeal directly to circuit court - Requests to testify by telephone or submit sworn written statement - 13.
+Hear written objections if notice was given by the BOR to the property owner and assessor at least 48 hours earlier, or if both waive the 48-hour notice requirement - 14.
 Create a new hearing schedule for written objections filed but not heard